 They're also high in anthocyanins.
 These are the compounds that give cranberries their dark red color.
 Studies have shown that they may have anti-cancer and anti-inflammatory effects.
 They may also:

 They help with urinary tract health.
 Studies have shown that cranberries can help lessen the risk of urinary tract infection (UTI) in certain people.
 This includes children or women who get them often.
 Your doctor may suggest that you take them as supplements or drink the juice from time to time.

 But this won't cure a UTI after it starts.
 If you think you have one, talk to your doctor about a better treatment.

-They may help with gut health.
-Studies have shown that cranberries can improve gut bacteria in people who eat an animal-based diet.
-In other words, if you eat a lot of meat, dairy, and sugar, eating cranberries can help put good bacteria back into your digestive system.
+Cranberries may help with gut health.
+Studies have shown that they can improve gut bacteria in people who eat an animal-based diet.
+In other words, if you eat a lot of meat, dairy, and sugar, cranberries can help put good bacteria back into your digestive system.
 They also reduce bile acids in the gut that have a link to colon and gastrointestinal cancers.

 They keep your mouth healthy.
 Just like in your digestive system, cranberries help control harmful acids in your mouth.
 They lessen the amount of acid you make and keep it from sticking to your teeth.
 This helps stop cavities, gum disease, tooth decay, and even oral cancer.

-Doctors say that cranberries are safe to eat.
-There are a few exceptions, though.
+Cranberries are safe to eat, but there are a few exceptions.
 Talk to your doctor about eating them if:

 - You get kidney stones.
 If you drink a lot of cranberry juice over time, you may be more likely to get kidney stones.